 - The right to request the amendment of the student’s education records that are believed inaccurate, misleading or otherwise in violation of the student’s privacy rights under FERPA.

 - A student who wishes to ask Molloy College to amend a record should write the Molloy College official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.

 - If Molloy College decides not to amend the record as requested, the College will notify the student in writing of the decision and the student’s right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
+Additional information regarding the hearing procedures will be provided to the student.

 - College policies and contact persons are described further under "Grade Appeals" and "Complaint Procedures" and in the Molloy College Student Handbook.